Occupational Health and Safety in the Manufacturing Business

 Safety and Health Management System

-Occupational Health and Safety Management System (OH&S-MS) has acquired ISO 45001 certification in its operation.
+Sumitomo Forestry Crest Co., Ltd. has acquired ISO 45001 certification in its operation of its Occupational Health and Safety Management System (OH&S-MS).
 The OH&S-MS promotion staff at each plant is in striving for meeting targets and tracking progress.
-To ensure workplace safety, the Safety & Environment Department, which serves as the secretariat, coordinates activities of each facility and communicates health and safety information with Sumitomo Forestry Group overseas manufacturing enterprises.
+To ensure workplace safety, the Safety & Environment Department, which serves as the secretariat, coordinates activities of each facility and communicates health and safety information with the Sumitomo Forestry Group overseas manufacturing enterprises.

 Each plant appoints a general health and safety manager in compliance with the Occupational Health and Safety Law as part of our health and safety management system, and a Health and Safety Committee meeting is held once a month with these members playing a prominent role.
 Past workplace accident cases, near-miss reports, and traffic safety training are discussed in the Safety and Health Committee meetings.